- October 24, 2016

 About

-- The game features a robust level editor and Steam Workshop support, allowing for endless custom content and community-created levels.
+- Includes a robust level editor and Steam Workshop support, providing nearly infinite replayability through user-created levels and mods.

 “A short, but solid puzzle game that understands that it's better to have a small number of simple mechanics that are explored thoroughly rather than just trying to use complexity as a substitute for difficulty.”